Which country is cheaper, France or Belgium?

 Belgium is generally not the best destination for road trips, but it has a few options.
 To see some of the small towns in the countryside, taking a road trip might be a good option.
 Since the distances between cities and towns are not large, driving can be quite quick between destinations.
 The roads are great, and having your own car means that you can see some of the small and quaint places that are not as easy to reach by train or bus.
 Don't miss some of the castles (such as in Bouillon, or the monasteries that produce beer such as the one in Rochefort.
 Keep in mind that visiting the big cities with a car is generally not recommended since parking is limited.

-With a huge array of activities for kids, France is very family-friendly.
+France is an extremely popular country to visit for families.
 Plenty of activities for families and kids can be found in almost every corner of the country.
 The coastal areas in the south draw families for the beaches and resorts, while the mountains bring families for outdoor activities mixed with history and culture.
 The larger cities offer plenty of fun as well in the form of museums, theme parks, great food, and large parks.

 Saint-Tropez: With great beaches, several amusement parks, waterparks, and even Marineland, there are an endless supply of activities for kids.
 There's also a zoo and nature reserve for wildlife enthusiasts.
 For adventure lovers, there are a number of different watersports to try and if the weather isn't cooperating, there are a few good museums and other indoor activities as well.